FAQs

 Yes.
 For your security as well as our own, we require that the form be filled out for each sponsor visit request.

 Yes.
-This is to facilitate the visit, provide translation services, and to carry out the visit according to our Sponsor Visit Guidelines.
+This is to facilitate the visit, provide translation services, and carry out the visit according to our Sponsor Visit Guidelines.

 Typically, sponsors spend several hours to a whole day with their sponsored child, but this is arranged on a case-by-case basis.